joereynolds/SQHell.vim/README.md

 - Execute arbitrary commands
 - View records from a table interactively

 NOTE: Currently only MySQL is supported.
-Support for DBMS's should be trivial to add but are currently unimplemented.
+Support for other DBMS's should be trivial to add but are currently unimplemented.

 ## Examples